SDEs with no strong solution arising from a problem of stochastic control: Approximating SDEs have no strong solution

 \section{Approximating SDEs have no strong solution}

 In this section, we consider a class of SDEs whose behaviour approximates that of the SDE \eqref{eq:SDE-gamma} studied in \Cref{sec:sde-no-strong-solution}.
 We show that such SDEs exhibit similar properites to the SDE \eqref{eq:SDE-gamma} and that there do not exist strong solutions.
+In \Cref{sec:control} we will relate these SDEs and the SDE \eqref{eq:SDE-gamma} to a control problem for two-dimensional martingales that is studied in \cite{cox_optimal_2021}.
+In particular, as remarked after \Cref{prop:lambda-approx-cost}, the non-existence of strong solutions gives an insight into the problem of optimising over feedback controls --- see \Cref{sec:feedback}.
+The main result of this section is the following restatement of \Cref{thm:intro-2}.

-\begin{thm} Let $B$ be a one-dimensional Brownian motion and let $\lambda \in (0,\frac{\sqrt{2}}{2})$ be a fixed constant.
-Then there is no strong solution of the SDE
+\begin{theorem} Let $B$ be a one-dimensional Brownian motion and let $\lambda \in (0,1)$ be a fixed constant.
+Then there exists no strong solution of the SDE